damminhtien/damminhtien.github.io/_posts/2019-07-27-Setup-ubuntu-from-CV-starter-pack.md

 ```

 ## 3. Install Nvidia driver
+There are two way to install nvida driver on ubuntu: GUI or CMD.
+Find more in this [link](https://www.cyberciti.biz/faq/ubuntu-linux-install-nvidia-driver-latest-proprietary-driver/).
 ```bash
 sudo apt-get install --no-install-recommends nvidia-driver-418
 # Reboot.
 Check that GPUs are visible using the command: nvidia-smi